the-road-to-learn-react/the-road-to-react/manuscript/react-modern/advanced-state.md

 };
 ~~~~~~~

 All these if-else statements will eventually clutter when adding more state transitions into one reducer function.
-Refactoring it to a switch statement for all the state transitions makes it more readable:
+Refactoring it to a switch statement for all the state transitions makes it more readable and is seen as a best practice in the React community:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~